guffawaloompa/dox/README.md

 |  3% Liquidity pool              | <p>5%<br>Team (Locked for 3 months)</p>                    |
 |  1% towards burn                |                                                            |
 |  1% marketing & buybacks        |                                                            |

+**Stay Tuned**
+we will update the website about upcoming featues, utilities etc.